sdanioth/oscar-catalogue/README.md

 # oscar-catalogue
-Create .xml file based on .csv / .json / .yaml file to catalogue new facility and / or observations in OSCAR/Surface
+Create .xml file based on .csv / .json / .yaml file to catalogue new facility and / or observations / instruments in OSCAR/Surface

 **based on https://github.com/joergklausen/oscar-instrument-catalogue**